GemFire’s Portable Data eXchange (PDX) is a cross-language data format that can reduce the cost of distributing and serializing your objects.

 For greater control, you can specify individual treatment for domain objects using the

-When using PDX serialization, clients automatically pass registry information to servers when they store a
+This offers a notable advantage to the .NET Framework client, which shares data with Java cache servers.
+When using PDX serialization, clients automatically pass registry information to servers when they store an

-PdxSerializable object.
+IPdxSerializable object.
 Clients can run queries and functions against the data in the servers without the servers needing to know anything about the stored objects.
 One client can store data on the server to be retrieved by another client, with the server never needing to know the object type.
-This means you can code your C++ clients to manage data using Java servers without having to create Java implementations of your C++ domain objects.
+This means you can code your .NET Framework clients to manage data using Java servers without having to create Java implementations of your .NET Framework domain objects.

 The access methods for

-PdxSerializable objects allow you to examine specific fields of your domain object without deserializing the entire object.
+IPdxSerializable objects allow you to examine specific fields of your domain object without deserializing the entire object.
 This can reduce deserialization costs significantly.
-Client C++ apps can run queries and execute functions against the objects in the server caches without deserializing the entire object on the server side.
+Client .NET Framework apps can run queries and execute functions against the objects in the server caches without deserializing the entire object on the server side.
 The query engine automatically recognizes PDX objects and uses only the fields it needs.

 Clients can execute Java functions on server data that only access parts of the domain objects by using

 Likewise, peers can access just the fields needed from the serialized object, keeping the object stored in the cache in serialized form.